 How to Construct a Family Tree

 We need as much information as possible about your family health history.
 A checklist about what to know about your family history is available.
 This means information about your parents, brothers, sisters, children, grandparents, aunts, uncles, great aunts, great uncles, nieces, nephews and cousins.

 A complete family history helps pinpoint your risks and make a diagnosis.
 If you have gaps in what you know, please ask your relatives for more facts if you can before your appointment.

 Gathering Medical Records

 Records of your own and your family's medical history are valuable in determining your risk of inheriting a condition.
 If you need help getting these records, our team can help.
-In some cases, you may need a Release of Information request form signed before the records will be given to you.

 If a relative is dead and there are no medical records, a death certificate may be helpful.
 You can to get death certificates online.
 Death certificates can be requested by the general public and do not require consent from the next-of-kin.
 Death certificates can often be ordered by mail, fax or the Internet for a small fee.
 You can try the Social Security Death index if you don't know your relative's date of birth or death or the county where he or she last lived.